-Measure Timescale Infrastructure Measures as per Section 5 To be phased in line with the development.
-Travel Plan Co-ordin ator Appointed at least 3 months prior to 1 st occupation.
-Contact details to Somerset County Council before 1 st occupation.
-Steering Group 1 st meeting one month after appointment of TPC.
+Measure Timescale Pay Travel Plan Fee of £2,000+VAT to Somerset CC Prior to occupation Commit Safeguarding g Sum of £9,300+VAT Prior to occupation Infrastructure Measu res as per Section 5 To be phased in line with the development.
+Travel Plan Co-ordin ator Appointed at least 3 months prior to 1st occupation.
+Contact details to Somerset County Council before 1st occupation.
+Steering Group 1st meeting one month after appointment of TPC.
 Subsequent 6 monthly meetings for first two years after first occupation, annual meetings thereafter until 5 years after first occupation.
 Information Training of sales team about the Travel Plan and in personal journey planning Training as part of induction process.
-Development and Provision Production of Travel Plan information for sales packs To be developed prior to 1 st occupation.
-Production of travel plan website To be developed before 1 st occupation.
+Development and Provision Production of Travel Plan information for sales packs To be developed prior to 1st occupation.
+TTOVISION Production of travel plan website To be developed before 1 st occupation.
 Hard copies of the information will be made available for those who request them.
-Promote car share schemes With travel leaflet and on website.
-Walking/cycling/loc al facilities maps With travel leaflet and on website.
-Develop bicycle user r group By 50 th occupation.
+Promote car share so chemes With travel leaflet and on website.
+Arrange cycle trainir ng/maintenance events Years 2 & 5 Walking/cycling/loca al facilities maps With travel leaflet and on website.
+Develop bicycle user group By 50 th occupation.

-Table 3: Framework for Implementation
+Table 5: Framework for Implementation